-M.5.18 Technology Services
+M.5.19 Technology Services

-Christian Academy provides technology resources (such as computers Chromebooks, tablets, printers, and Internet access) to staff and students to advance the spiritual and educational mission of the schools.
-Before allowing access to technology resources, Christian Academy requires parents to read and sign the Technology Responsible Use Policy (see Appendix A) and sign the School Policy Commitment.
+Christian Academy provides technology resources (such as computers, Chromebooks, tablets, printers, and Internet access) to staff and students to advance the spiritual and educational mission of the schools.
+Before allowing access to technology resources, Christian Academy requires parents to read and sign the Technology Responsible Use Policy (See Appendix A) and sign the School Policy Commitment.

-M.5.19 Personal Electronic Devices
+M.5.20 Personal Electronic Devices

-The use of Personal Electronic Devices is not permitted on campus during the school day (7:45 a.m. - 3:45 p.m.) and may be restricted at school sponsored activities.
+The use of Personal Electronic Devices is not permitted on campus during the school day (7:30 a.m. - 3:10 p.m.) and may be restricted at school sponsored activities.
 This policy includes, but is not limited to cell phones, video game systems, tablets, and personal computers.

 - 1. Please refer to the Technology Responsible Use Policy (See Appendix A). - 2.
 Devices must remain off and in lockers for the school day. - 3.
 Smart Watches must be in "Airplane Mode" or similar.
 Smart watches may only be used for telling time during school hours.
 If used for other functions, smart watches will be treated as cell phones. - 4.
-Devices must not be used to photograph, videotape, or record students, faculty or staff at school or school activities without prior consent of parents/guardians and approval of school staff, unless sanctioned by an administrator for particular school events such as parades, awards, assemblies, sporting events or other performances. - 5.
-Any exceptions to this policy (i.e. projects, presentations, etc.) must be approved by an administrator at least 24 hours in advance.
+Devices must not be used to photograph, videotape, or record students, faculty or staff at school or school activities without prior consent of parents/guardians and approval of school staff, unless sanctioned by an administrator for particular school events such as parades, awards, assemblies, sporting events or other performances.

-- 6. Any electronic devices used on campus without approval will be collected, and held in the office until the end of the school day.
-When phones are collected they may be picked up in the office by the student (first time only); thereafter a parent will be required to pick up the phone.
+- 5. Any exceptions to this policy (i.e. projects, presentations, etc.) must be approved by an administrator at least 24 hours in advance. - 6.
+Any electronic devices used on campus without approval will be confiscated and held for a period of time not less than 24 hours.
+The item will be kept the day of confiscation and returned at 3:10 p.m. the following day.
+The second and third times it will be held for 48 and 72 hours respectively and will be released only to the parent.
 Please refer to the Responsible Use Policy.
 (Appendix A). - 7.
 The school is not responsible for the damage or loss of electronic communication devices brought on campus or to school sponsored activities, regardless of whether the device is in the possession of a student or school official upon confiscation.
 Students are responsible for the safety and security of all items brought to school.